-The MSK-002 trial did not achieve statistical significance on the primary endpoint, which was the eight-item Myasthenia Gravis Activities of Daily Living (MG-ADL) total score change from baseline to day 10, in this randomized withdrawal trial with a score of (p=0.2196).
+Unfortunately, the MSK-002 trial did not achieve statistical significance on the primary endpoint, which was the eight-item Myasthenia Gravis Activities of Daily Living (MG-ADL) total score change from baseline to day 10, in this randomized withdrawal trial with a score of (p=0.2196).
 The secondary endpoint, Quantitative Myasthenia Gravis (QMG) scale also did not achieve statistical significance (p=0.3736).
 QMG is a thirteen-item evaluation of ocular, facial, bulbar, gross motor, axial, and respiratory weaknesses.
-Firdapse[®] was safe and well tolerated during the MSK-002 trial, and demonstrated a safety profile similar to that seen for Firdapse[®] used for the treatment LEMS.

-After all of the data from the MSK-002 trial has been thoroughly evaluated, we intend to meet with our neuromuscular advisors and determine our path forward for this indication.
-We plan to make the results of this study available in a future scientific forum.
+Firdapse® was safe and well tolerated during the MSK-002 trial and demonstrated a safety profile similar to that seen for Firdapse® used for the treatment LEMS.
+We are continuing to provide Firdapse® to trial subjects who have requested that they continue to receive study medication and we are in the process of meeting with our neuromuscular advisors in order to determine our path forward for this indication.
+We also plan to make the results of this study available in a future scientific forum.

-We are currently conducting a proof-of-concept clinical study evaluating Firdapse[®] as a symptomatic treatment for ambulatory patients with Spinal Muscular Atrophy (SMA) Type 3.
-The study, which is being conducted at trial sites in Italy and Serbia, has enrolled the anticipated 12 subjects in a randomized (1:1), double-blind, 2-period, 2-treatment, crossover, outpatient proof-of-concept study evaluating the safety, tolerability and potential efficacy of amifampridine in ambulatory patients diagnosed with SMA Type 3.
+We have completed a proof-of-concept clinical study evaluating Firdapse® as a symptomatic treatment for ambulatory patients with Spinal Muscular Atrophy (SMA) Type 3.
+The study was conducted at trial sites in Italy and Serbia.
 Details of this trial are available on www.clinicaltrials.gov (NCT03781479).
-We believe that our SMA Type 3 study will be completed this year and that we will be in a position to report top-line results from this study before the end of 2020.
+We expect to report top-line results from this study before the end of 2020.

-We are also supporting investigator-sponsored studies evaluating Firdapse[®] as a treatment for Kennedy's Disease and Hereditary Neuropathy with liability to Pressure Palsies (HNPP).
+We are also conducting studies evaluating Firdapse® as a treatment for Kennedy's Disease and Hereditary Neuropathy with liability to Pressure Palsies (HNPP).

-There can be no assurance that our study evaluating Firdapse[®] for the treatment of SMA Type 3, or any trials we may undertake or support in the future to evaluate Firdapse[®] for the treatment of other rare neuromuscular diseases, will be successful.
-Further, there can be no assurance that we will ever be granted the right to commercialize Firdapse[®] for MuSK-MG, SMA Type 3, or any other additional indications.
+There can be no assurance that our study evaluating Firdapse® for the treatment of SMA Type 3, or any trials we may undertake or support in the future to evaluate Firdapse® for the treatment of other rare neuromuscular diseases, will be successful.
+Further, there can be no assurance that we will ever be granted the right to commercialize Firdapse® for MuSK-MG, SMA Type 3, or any other additional indications.

 We are currently in the early stages of developing a long-acting formulation of amifampridine.
-We have retained a contractor which is currently assisting us in developing the formulation of the product.
-We currently anticipate that initial formulation candidates and their drug release and absorption properties shall be determined during 2020.
-There can be no assurance that we will be able to successfully develop a sustained release formulation of Firdapse[®], that any such formulation will be approved for marketing, or that any such formulation will be commercially viable.
+Although there can be no assurance, we currently anticipate that initial formulation candidates and their drug release and absorption properties will be determined before the end of 2020.
+There can be no assurance that we will be able to successfully develop a long-acting formulation of Firdapse®, that any such formulation will be approved for marketing, or that any such formulation will be commercially viable.